 For example, starting a payment form with filling out the first and last name won’t normally deter a person from continuing.
-However, requiring that they first add their billing and shipping details can cause impatient leads to leave your checkout page.
+However, requiring that they first add their billing and shipping and other personal details can cause impatient leads to leave your checkout page.

 It doesn’t make much sense for merchants to ask for information that’s self-explanatory and obvious.
 To avoid making this mistake, provide customers with access to pre-filled forms.

 For example, you can take advantage of geo-targeting to automatically fill out basic form fields based on information a user inserts.
 If they insert their zip code into the payment form, it can automatically grab their city and other address details.

 Granted, many payment forms include an asterisk, indicating fields that are required by the user to fill out.
 Unfortunately, a lot of people don’t know what the asterisk means.
 Also, the asterisk may show up after a person unsuccessfully tries to fill out the form, to their annoyance.